 FROM COMMITMENT TO ACTION: POLICY AND PROGRAMME OPTIONS

 Addressing malnutrition requires a common vision and a multi-sector approach that includes coordinated, coherent and complementary interventions in food and agriculture systems, health, social protection, education and other sectors.
 Adoption of these options will vary from country to country in alignment with their national plans and priorities, considering their unique contexts and challenges.
-Policy-makers must therefore understand the specific nature of the malnutrition problem to design coherent interventions for which up-to-date data and analysis are necessary.
+Policy-makers must therefore understand the specific nature of the malnutrition problems to design coherent and targeted interventions that address differences in needs across the population (such as for women and children) and for which up-to-date and adequately disaggregated data and analysis are necessary.

 Food systems